ackertyson/dock-ops/README.md

 `dock setup`

 ...which allows you to define which docker-compose files to use (see the `setup` command below).
-Add a MODE flag to configure modes other than the default *development* mode.
+Add a mode flag to configure modes other than the default *development* mode.

 ## Shell completion

 IKR!
 As if you're not saving enough keystrokes over vanilla Docker already!
 But `<TAB>` suggestions are awesome, so follow the directions in the `dock-ops-completion.bash` file included with this project.
+Commands with additional completion options are noted below.

 ## Modes